mitaroThanken/sdk-for-ink-web/GETTING-STARTED.md

 ## Using the WILL SDK Sample Code

+* create a folder called *digital-ink* within *samples/wacom*.
-* copy these folder from the downloaded sdk to the samples folder
+* copy the folder from the downloaded sdk to the samples folder
     * *wacom/digital-ink*
 * start a command prompt in the samples folder
 * use the command ```npm install``` to create the node_modules folder